 Do not use pressurized water to wash the motorcycle.
-Water may seep in and deteriorate wheel bearings, brake caliper assemblies, brake master cylinders, electrical connectors, steering head bearings, and transmission seals.
+Water may seep in and deteriorate wheel bearings, brake caliper assemblies, brake master cylinders, electrical connectors, steering head bearings, suspension components, and transmission seals.
 Do not direct any water stream at air intakes, exhaust outlets, electrical connectors or audio system speakers.
 Electrical components may be damaged by water.
 Do not allow water to contact electrical components or connectors.

 - 1. Before washing, make sure exhaust pipes are cool.
 Cover each pipe opening with a plastic bag secured with a strong rubber band.
 Check that the spark plugs, spark plug wire caps, oil fill cap and fuel caps are properly seated. - 2.
 Do not use abrasive cleaners. - 3.
 Rinse off as much dirt and mud as possible with water running at low pressure.
 Use as little water as possible when washing near the air intake or the exhaust pipe openings.
 Dry these components thoroughly before using the motorcycle. - 4.
-Clean the front fork tubes thoroughly to reduce fork seal wear and leakage. - 5.
-After washing, remove the rubber bands and plastic bags from the exhaust pipes.
-Start the engine and let it idle for a few minutes. - 6.
-Make sure the brakes are functioning properly before riding.
+Clean the front fork tubes thoroughly to reduce fork seal wear and leakage.